What are the best children's savings accounts?

 Banks sometimes reduce the interest rate if you miss a monthly payment, but none of the accounts in our table does this.

-The Halifax Kids' Monthly Saver is available online and through its branches, paying a market-leading fixed-rate of 4.5% on monthly savings of between £10 and £100 a month.
+The Saffron Building Society Children’s Regular Saver is available online and through its branches, paying a fixed-rate of 3% on monthly savings of up to £100 a month.